Consistency of Honest Decision Trees and Random Forests

-In the case where the response variable $Y$ is bounded, one may essentially copy the proof of Proposition~\ref{prop:densityestimatorstrongconvergence} to show that $\widehat{m}(x, \theta) \to m(x)$ a.s. conditionally on $\theta, \CJ$ and thus that conditionally, $T(x, \theta) \to \BE[Y \mid X = x]$ a.s.
+In the case where the response variable $Y$ is bounded, one may essentially copy the proof of Proposition~\ref{prop:densityestimatorstrongconvergence} to show that $\widehat{m}(x, \theta) \to m(x)$ a.s. and thus that $T(x, \theta) \to \BE[Y \mid X = x]$ a.s.
 The following theorem establishes the same result under significantly weaker assumptions.

 \begin{thm}[Strong consistency of decision trees] Assume that Assumptions \ref{asm:covariate}, \ref{asm:honesty} and \ref{asm:leaf} hold, where convergence in probability has been replaced by a.s. convergence.
-If in addition the moment generating function
+If one of the following sets of conditions hold, we have